fkandus/ukwebuy-finder/README.md

 # ukwebuy-finder
-Queries CeX (uk.webuy.com) to find out availability and prices of games.
+Queries [CeX](https://uk.webuy.com/) to find out availability and prices of games.

 ## How to run:
-1. Execute `go build cex.go response.go configuration.go`.
+1. Execute `go build finder.go ukwebuy.go location.go configuration.go`.
-2. Execute `cex short-game-ids.txt`
+2. Execute `finder short-game-ids.txt`

 This will write to a file `trade-games-YYYYMMDD-HHMMSS.txt` and to command line.

 ## Input File

 CSV of Game ID,"buy" or "sell" action.
 See `short-game-ids.txt`.

+## Config File

+- `urls`: API Urls to get different type of information. **Should not be changed.**
+  - `detail`: API to get details of game.
+  - `store`: API to get store availability for a game based on lat and lon.
+  - `location`: API to get (lat, lon) from a City in the UK.
+- `locations`: Configuration to find (lat, lon).
+  - `city`: City name to send to the Location API.
+  - `country`: Country name to send to the Location API. **Should not be changed.**
+- `stores`: Configuration for post-processing store data.
+  - `matchName`: the store must match (contain) this string to be taken into account.

 ## Output Example